oswen138/currency-exchanger/README.md

 * _clone this repository_
 * _navigate to the root dir of this project_
 * _in terminal do command npm install_
-* _generate an api key at https://www.exchangerate-api.com/ _
+* _generate an api key at https://www.exchangerate-api.com/_
 * _create a .env file in the root dir_
 * _in .env file add API_KEY=[your api key]_
 * _in terminal do command npm run start_

-_To generate an api key to use NASA api's go to api.nasa.gov.
-Generate a key following their instructions and enter the key into the .env file as listed above._

 ## Known Bugs